Navua River: Navua River Facts

 The Navua River is located in the island of Viti Levu in Fiji and has its source on the south east slope of Mount Gordon and flows for 65 kilometers to the south coast.
-It is noted for the scenic beauty of the rugged mountain country through which it flows.
+It is noted for the rugged mountain country through which it flows.

-In the late 19th century a sugar mill was built on the banks of this river, and although the mill was shut down in 1923, the town of Navua stands on its site.
+In the late 19th century, a sugar mill was built on the banks of this river, and although the mill was shut down in 1923, the town of Navua stands on its site.